 “Hi guys, Mac’s going to another auction: with any luck somebody will bid for him this time.”
 Very droll.

 I wasn’t too late for our game.
 The necklace that looked perfect to me came up almost immediately and Elle won it for a miserly $20.
-She was quite excited about.
+She was quite excited about it.
 As I paid for it, she whispered to me,

 “It’s an 18 carat gold chain; nobody else seems to have noticed.
 And there’s a possibility that the stone isn’t a CZ, but a real diamond.”

 “How do you work that out?”
 I asked, checking my watch.
 “And what is a CZ?”

 “Cubic Zirconia, it’s a stone invented by the Soviets.
 It is heavier than diamond, but doesn’t quite have the same sparkle, but if you remember that diamond is the hardest natural mineral, and rate it as 10, CZ is the next hardest at 8.5 - 9, and it is man made.

 "I also work it out because of the 18 carat gold.
 Pure gold is described as 24 carat, and is really too soft to use in jewellery, so it is usually mixed with alloys of silver, palladium or copper.
 18 carat gold means that it is 18 parts of pure gold mixed with 6 parts of alloys.
 Now if I was a jeweller, I don’t think I’d use an18 carat gold chain for a cheap synthetic stone; but if the stone was a diamond, I would.
 I’m going to find out, aren’t I?”